Lambda256/Aptos-Tutorials/6.ModuleUpgrade/Readme.md

 ```

 After that, input the private key of the owner account for the message module.
+**You must use the Private Key of the account that deployed the Message Module for initialization, as the same account is required to interact with the Message Module.**

 ```
 Enter your private key as a hex literal (0x...)
 [Current: None | No input: Generate new key (or keep one if present)]